MikoBie/typst_template/main.typ

       figure(
         s2,
         caption: [
-          Prediction accuracy of regression for numeric attributes and traits expressed by the Pearson correlation coefficient between predicted and actual attribute values.
+          The prediction accuracy of regression for numeric attributes and traits is expressed by the Pearson correlation coefficient between predicted and actual attribute values.
         ]
       )
     }